scala/scala-lang/_posts/2018-05-15-license-change.md

 However, if any disputes were ever to arise around past contributions, it helps the project to have a record that each contributor explicitly intended to contribute and that they declared to have the right to do so.

-A few good reads on this topic: https://julien.ponge.org/blog/in-defense-of-contributor-license-agreements/, http://apetro.ghost.io/apache-contributors-no-cla/.
+A few good reads on this topic: [
+In Defense of Contributor License Agreements](https://julien.ponge.org/blog/in-defense-of-contributor-license-agreements/), [Apache contributors need not sign a CLA](http://apetro.ghost.io/apache-contributors-no-cla/).

 # Anything else?
 Please do read the [full license](https://www.apache.org/licenses/LICENSE-2.0.html).
 It may not sound like fun, but it will only take a few minutes.